preranamatya/preranamatya/README.md

-- 👋 Hi, I’m @preranamatya
+# 👋 Hi, I’m Prerana.
+Welcome to my profile!
+## 🏵️ About me
-- 👀 I’m interested in data, UX, and improving business.
+- I’m interested in data, UX, and improving business.
+- Currently, I'm a data consultant at The Data School Down Under

 Languages and Tools:
 Python, R, SQL, MS Excel, PowerBI, Tableau